FriendsOfEpub/blitz-tasks/README.md

 }
 ```

 In this example, we search for `h1` after `figure` and add a `no-margin-top` class.
-If there were existing classes, they will be removed.
+If there were existing classes, they will be overwritten.

 ### Identify

 Identify lets you iterate over elements and add an identifier.
-Here there is nothing to `replace` so we are using a `prefix`.
+Here `replace` is the prefix that will be used for ids.

 ```
 {
   "search": "p",
-  "prefix": "para"
+  "replace": "para"
 }
 ```

 In this example, each paragraph will get an `id` with prefix `para` e.g. first paragraph in the doc will be `para-1`, second will be `para-2` and so on.
+If there were existing ids, they will be overwritten.

 ### Append